 To view a conflict, hover over the conflicted file and click the eye icon.

-You can use an external merge tool to resolve conflicts on prefabs, scripts, and other text-based files.
-To resolve the conflict using an external merge tool, click the double-up arrow.
+You can use an external merge tool to resolve conflicts on text-based files.
+To resolve the conflict using an external merge tool, click the merge icon.

-To replace the version of the Asset in the cloud with your version of the Asset, click the single up arrow.
+To replace the version of the asset in the cloud with your version of the asset, click the up arrow icon.

-To discard your version of the Asset and apply the version in the cloud to your local project, click the down arrow.
+To discard your version of the asset and apply the version in the cloud to your local project, click the down arrow icon.

 • 2017–05–16 Page amended with no editorial review